 You’re probably thinking “What happened to ‘the customer is always right‘”.
-That idea was the result of retail stores that made most of their money selling low priced items at small profit margins.
-Most of their money is made from repeat customers, so taking a return on a non-defective item or matching a sale price from a newspaper ad, even though it was a typo, makes sense for them because it keeps you coming back to spend more money.
+That idea was the result of retail stores that made most of their money selling low priced items at very small profit margins.
+Most of their money is made from high volume and repeat customers, so taking a return on a non-defective item or matching a sale price from a newspaper ad, even though it was a typo, makes sense for them because it keeps you coming back to spend more money.

 In this business, the cameras and accessories that are sold are rare low-quantity production items, made even rarer by their age.
 Most customers will only buy one camera from a particular seller, so there is no incentive to build repeat business unless you offer other services such as repairs and modificiations like we do at CinemaTechnic.